kaylamathes/Combustion-Model/README.md

 ## Overview
 Workflow to estimate above and belowground combustion for historical fires on yedoma in the boreal Alaska Interior that were suppressed with early action.
-Using this model to quantify both "real" combustion, combustion that occured before the fire was contained/controlled.
-And, using this model to quantify "avoided" combustion from the retrospective fire spreads that would have occured without suppression.
+We are leveraging this model to quantify both "real" combustion, combustion that occured before the fire was contained/controlled and to quantify "avoided" combustion from the retrospective fire spreads that would have occured without suppression.

-This is a modified workflow for using Stefano Potter's machine learning model to predict above and belowground combustion from boreal wildfires.
+This is a modified workflow for using Stefano Potter's machine learning model (Potter et al. 2023) to predict above and belowground combustion from boreal wildfires.
 Workflow was modified from Anna Talucci's code.

 ## Gathering data layers and running combustion model

-Example scripts and workflow that uses the 9 fires from the Yukon Flats areas.
-I segemented my 40 fire dataset to accomodate computational limits with GEE.
-I ran this workflow for each of the groups of fires.
+Scripts and workflow for the counterfactual fire perimeters for historical fire dataset of 30 fires in interior Alaska.
+Using FSPRO, we modeled how large each of these fires would have gotten had suppression action not occured.

 ### Step 01
 R script: “OrganizeShpData_MathesYFFires.Rmd”: